Rebecca-123/m223_team_lovelace/README.md

 ## Pair Share Journals
 ### [Ritvik Keerthi and William Li Journal](https://docs.google.com/document/d/1yTmP6R16Gsj7J-Nt4jP-sOAtXwmaNLJ-t-T8G6riBp0/edit?usp=sharing)
 ### [Christina Lee and Rebecca Su Journal](https://docs.google.com/document/d/1rxDS-Su8Yf-JtRhYigMewVp3HRqp1VQKlIGGpcutEeI/edit)

-## Project Ideation

-### Unique Idea: celestial themed website with objects rotated around (gallery)
-#### Viewers can learn more about objects by clicking on images
-#### Website will also contain work from Test Prep Tuesday, Tech Talks and information about team members

-### Visual Thoughts
-#### Home page: gallery of celestial objects
-#### Each image will link to a page with more detailed information about the object
-#### Nav bar with Home, About > dropdown with team members, Celestial Objects > dropdown with different objects, Mini-Labs > dropdown with different pages including a greetings page, Journals

 ## Introduction - Sprint 0
 ### Week 0: 8/18-20